grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 		* Maybe the only time they don't curse is when someone is _truly_ angry?
 (Or is it better to go like Steve on Deadwood at his angriest?)
 			* Like the note you read about 'fuck' during WWII: the only time it wasn't used was when something serious was happing: "Grab your [no-fucking] guns."
 	* [ ] Consider pulling back or deleting the metaphors
+	* [ ] Keep in mind that in this world, like the opening set piece, nature is deliberately cruel and evil, tormenting
+		* So at some point, it should be _pulling_ them to the depths
+		* akin to the cruelty and evil of power --- the Authorities; but where the Authority cruelty is random, nature's cruelty is deliberate
+		* The only way they survive in nature's cruelty is through their grimey machine, the submarine

 ## Story elements specific to this story